Enon Kawatani

 Kenta Kawatani (川谷 健太, Kawatani Kenta), known by the stage name Enon Kawatani (川谷 絵音, Kawatani Enon), is a Japanese musician.
-He is the vocalist, guitarist and songwriter for the bands Gesu no Kiwami Otome, Indigo la End, Genie High, the instrumental band Ichikoro, and also works as a songwriter for other musicians.
+He is the vocalist, guitarist and songwriter for the bands Gesu no Kiwami Otome, Indigo la End, Genie High, the instrumental band Ichikoro, and works as a songwriter for other musicians.

 Biography

 Kawatani grew to like music when he was eight years old, when he heard T.M.Revolution's song "High Pressure" (1997).
 He began composing music while he was a university student at the Tokyo University of Agriculture and Technology.
 There, he met Masao Wada (currently known as Gesu no Kiwami Otome's bassist Kyūjitsu Kachō) at the light music club.
 In April 2009, Kawatani formed the band Indigo la End, mostly performing live performances in the Shinjuku, Shimokitazawa and Shibuya areas of Tokyo.
-Indigo la End released their debut extended play Sayōnara, Subarashii Sekai in April 2012, through the independent label Space Shower Music.
+Indigo la End released their debut EP, Sayōnara, Subarashii Sekai, in April 2012, through the independent label Space Shower Music.

 In May 2012, Kawatani asked members of other bands who played at the Shimokitazawa Era live house to form a musical project together, as a fun activity outside of their regular projects, and called this band Gesu no Kiwami Otome.
 Kawatani continued to release music with Indigo la End, with their second extended play Nagisa nite in September 2012 and their first album Yoru ni Mahō o Kakerarete in February 2013.
 A month after their debut album, Gesu no Kiwami Otome also debuted through Space Shower Music, releasing the extended play Dress no Nugikata.

 In December 2013, both of Kawatani's bands were signed to Warner sub-label Unborde.
 Both musical units released their major label debut releases on April 2, 2014: Minna Normal for Gesu no Kiwami Otome and Ano Machi Record for Indigo la End.
 In August 2014, Gesu no Kiwami's song "Ryōkiteki na Kiss o Watashi ni Shite" was used as the drama Around 30-chan: Mushūseis opening theme song and released as a single.
 It reached number four on the Billboard Japan Hot 100 chart, and was certified gold by the Recording Industry Association of Japan.
 The band's debut album Miryoku ga Sugoi yo (2014) reached number four on Oricon's album charts, and their second, Ryōseibai (2016), reached number one, after several commercially successful singles released in 2015: "Watashi Igai Watashi ja Nai no", "Romance ga Ariamaru" and "Otonatic".

 In 2014, Kawatani composed songs for musicians outside of his two bands for the first time, when he gave the boyband SMAP two songs for their album Mr. S. Kawatani worked with the band again in 2015, on their single "Ai ga Tomaru made wa", and has also worked with Tomohisa Yamashita, and the girl group Team Syachihoko on their single "Shampoo Hat" (2014).